bhoomikapayal/simple-calculator/README.md

 # simple-calculator
 Designed-calculator
---This calculator is designed with html css and javascript . who can designed this
+--This calculator is designed with html css and javascript.

+who can designed this
 --those who have good knowledge of HTML , CSS , Javascript